Filial mourning: Description

 The meaning of the phrase literally means 'to encounter worries/loss', i.e. bereavement.
 Once used to refer to all forms of mourning for one's parents, it evolved in meaning to refer only to the practice of officials resigning their posts for mourning.

 The roots of the practice lie in the Confucianist focus on filial piety as a key virtue of government, and thus was instituted during the Western Han dynasty, when Confucianism first became the official ideology of the empire.
-During the mourning period, banqueting, marriage, official activities and participation in the Imperial Examinations are all proscribed.
-The length of the mourning period is nominally three years, though in practice it has been described as being between twenty-five to twenty-seven months; this is also in line with Confucian prescriptions, since it takes three years for a human child to be fully weaned.
+During the mourning period, banqueting, marriage, official activities and participation in the imperial examinations are all proscribed.
+The length of the mourning period is nominally three years, though in practice it has been described as being between twenty-five and twenty-seven months; this is also in line with Confucian prescriptions, since it takes three years for a human child to be fully weaned.
 At the end of the period, officials will be returned to the same rank as their last previously served post.

 Nonetheless, given the length of the mandatory mourning and the tight restrictions on political or public activity, this practice often had a negative effect on the career of officials.
 Measures did exist to allow the government to recall an official in mourning; this is often applied to key officials in the bureaucracy, who are unable to leave their duties immediately as prescribed, or in times of emergency.
 On the other hand, failure to report a deceased parent and submit to filial mourning was an offence, and officials were liable to be impeached upon discovery.

-Even the Emperor was subjected to filial mourning, though his indispensability to administrative duties means he need only mourn for 27 days, instead of months.
+Even the emperor was subjected to filial mourning, though his indispensability to administrative duties means he need only mourn for 27 days, instead of months.

-The Filial mourning nowadays (Republic of Korea)
+The filial mourning nowadays (Republic of Korea)

 The custom of the three-year mourning period was introduced to Korea during the early Goryeo period, and continued only intermittently as many complained it was too long.
-It spread around the country during the late Goryeo period after the great Neo-Confucian scholar-official Jeong Mong-ju (1337-1392) spent the entire threeyear mourning period living in a shack beside his parents’ graves.
+It spread around the country during the late Goryeo period after the great Neo-Confucian scholar-official Chŏng Mong-ju (1337–1392) spent the entire three-year mourning period living in a shack beside his parents' graves.
 It became the norm among the Neo-Confucian literati class during the following Joseon period.

-Hence, when a parent passed away, people were expected to build a shack beside their parent’s grave and stay there till the threeyear period was over.
+Hence, when a parent died, people were expected to build a shack beside their parent's grave and stay there till the three-year period was over.
 Over the three years, they abstained from meat and liquor and did not sleep with their wives.

 Nowadays it seems obvious people can not implement this practice anymore.

-Among traditional korean families the Filial mourning is still practiced, thus in a different way.
-One who lost his, of one of his parents, is supposed to keep a low profile for three years, not letting himself to be tempted by "pleasures".
+Among traditional Korean families the filial mourning is still practiced, thus in a different way.
+One who has lost one of his parents, is supposed to keep a low profile for three years, not letting himself to be tempted by "pleasures".